sk000f/sk000f/README.md

 ## :office: Work

-I'm an experienced software engineer, architect and manager working as a hands-on technical leader and building my own solopreneur businesses.
+I'm an experienced software engineer, architect and tech leader working as a hands-on Head of Technology in fintech and building my own solopreneur businesses.

 ## :black_nib: Writing

-I enjoy sharing my knowledge and experience on [my website](https://mikeskaife.com) where I also share my talks and podcast appearances.
+I enjoy sharing my knowledge and experience on [my website](https://skoof.co.uk) where I also share my talks and podcast appearances.

 ## :computer: Open Source